 The published estimates may differ from the actual, but unknown, population values.
 For a particular estimate, statisticians define this difference as the total error of the estimate.
 When describing the accuracy of survey results, it is convenient to discuss total error as the sum of sampling error and nonsampling error.
 Sampling error is the error arising from the use of a sample, rather than a census, to estimate population values.
-Nonsampling error encompasses all other factors that contribute to the total error of a sample, whereas the nonsampling error of an estimate is difficult to measure and can rarely be estimated.
+Nonsampling error encompasses all other factors that contribute to the total error of a sample survey estimate.
+The sampling error of an estimate can usually be estimated from the sample, whereas the nonsampling error of an estimate is difficult to measure and can rarely be estimated.
 Consequently, the actual error in an estimate exceeds the error that can be estimated.
 Further descriptions of sampling error and nonsampling error are provided in the following sections.
 Data users should take into account the estimates of sampling error and the potential effects of nonsampling error when using the published estimates.